-This study will address the gap in information on the safety of ritlecitinib when used in pregnancy in terms of risk of maternal and infant outcomes.
-This NIS is designated as a PASS and is a post-marketing commitment to the FDA.
+While no adverse developmental effects were observed in zavegepant animal studies, there are limited data on the safety of zavegepant use in pregnant individuals (ZAVZPRETTM label 2023).
+This study will address this gap in information on the safety of zavegepant when used in pregnancy in terms of risk of maternal and/or infant outcomes.
+This will be a new, product-based registry that recruits pregnant women with migraine as well as pregnant women taking zavegepant.
+This non-interventional study (NIS) is designated as a post-authorization safety study (PASS) and is a post-marketing commitment to the FDA.